 |This will be a big challenge, because at the moment our green approach is often implicitly toxic, either consuming massive amounts of energy in production or containing materials that hinder end of use recycling.|

 We must consider both energy in use and embodied energy

 In fact, a recent study of 90 residential buildings that set out to determine the relationship between embodied energy and complete life-cycle energy usage; the proportion of embodied energy was highest for the ‘greenest buildings’, with figures of 74–100% in net-zero energy buildings.
-Flick through a few passive house publications and review one or two ‘green’ case studies and the prevalence of this methodology becomes clear: despite the introduction of CLT, mineral wool and glass fibre insulation are seemingly the answer to every thermal question.
+Flick through a few passive house publications and review one or two ‘green’ case studies and the prevalence of this methodology becomes clear: mineral wool and glass fibre insulation are seemingly the answer to every thermal question.

 There are less intensive solutions already out there albeit with a slight premium.
 Wood fibre insulation, for example, is often overlooked in favour of its synthetic equivalents, as on the surface it doesn’t appear to perform as well.
 Beneath the surface however, it offers clear benefits in terms of embodied energy, carbon sequestration, thermal storage and breathability.

 New sustainable materials and technologies

 Looking beyond what we have now, materials are currently in development that perform as well, if not better than standard, synthetic components but with wholly natural components.
 For example, at Washington State University a research project has developed a plant-based insulation that works better than Styrofoam.

 |Nanocrystals of cellulose are bonded together in an environmentally neutral approach, utilising water as a solvent instead of other harmful bases.|